Changed t-p-s numeric UID breaks persistence.conf access rights check

 --old-iso since essentially all images used by sikuli were updated for Wheezy So I just used a week old devel build.

-#7 Updated by alant about 5 years ago
+#7 Updated by alant over 5 years ago

 To manually fix that under 1.1~beta1, in addition to copying the content of the .insecure-disabled files, one shoud also change the ACLs of /live/persistence/TailsData_unlocked/ to:

 user::rwx user:tails-persistence-setup:rwx group::rwx mask::rwx other::r-x

 That can be achieved with the following commands as root: